Rights & Responsibilities of People with Disabilities Pertaining to Access at the University of Minnesota

 - provide documentation from an appropriate professional which describes how the health condition or disability impacts their participation in employment, courses, programs, services or activities;

-- abide by the University of Minnesota Code of Conduct and Student Conduct Code.
+- abide by the University of Minnesota Code of Conduct (PDF) and Board of Regents Student Conduct Code (PDF).

 - evaluate faculty, staff and students, and identify and establish essential functions, abilities, skills and knowledge for their employment, courses, programs, services and activities;